-CADAL's mission is inspired by the memory of the international solidarity received by human rights activists, victims of political persecution, relatives of detainees and disappeared, and independent journalists during the last military dictatorship in Argentina (1976-1983).
+CADAL's mission is inspired by the Memory of solidarity received by human rights activists, politically persecuted, relatives of detainees and disappeared, and independent journalists during the last military dictatorship in Argentina (1976-1983).

-Human rights activists in the military dictatorships of the Southern Cone -Argentina, Chile and Uruguay-, South Africa, and the communist regimes of Central and Eastern Europe recognize the democratic solidarity received from abroad as a source of fundamental political and moral support during those times of repression and political persecution.
+The shared experience of human rights activists in the military dictatorships of the Southern Cone -Argentina, Chile, and Uruguay-, of South Africa and of the communist regimes of Central and Eastern Europe recognizes the democratic solidarity received from abroad as a fundamental factor of political and moral support in those periods of repression and political persecution.